redox-os/book/src/why-a-new-os.md

 - Type-safety

-  Invalid type usage is verified at compile-time and new types can be created to invalidate logic states that aren't allowed, which prevent and fix most logic bugs
+  Invalid type usage is verified at compile-time (NULLs can't cause undefined behavior, for example) and new types can be created to invalidate logic states that aren't allowed, which prevent and fix some logic bugs

 - Thread-Safety

   Concurrent code in userspace programs is immune to data races.

-- NULL-Safety

-  NULLs can't cause undefined behavior.

 ## Microkernel Architecture